-The Offer Shares are being offered at the Offer Price Range of [Fifty Centavos (₱0.50)] to [One Peso (₱1.00)] per share.
+The Offer Shares are being offered at the Offer Price of [up to One Peso (₱1.00)] per share.
 Prior to the Offer, there has been no public trading market for the Offer Shares and there has been no market price for the Shares derived from day-to-day trading.
 The determination of the offer price considered the projected cashflows of the Company, with a discount accounting for the Company's current stage of development.